shabbyrobe/react-formage/README.md

   you provide through excessive nesting.
 - Updates are pushed in their entirety to the parent component on every change or blur.
 A `FormBag` in every keypress!
-- Validation happens once, once only, and for everything.
+- Validation happens in one place and one place only, for everything.
 There's no schema (unless you want to integrate one yourself), no presumption of any schema, you write some simple imperative code and that's it.
 - No HOCs (please god, no HOCs)